fcoomans/HTB-machines/Cypher/README.md

 ok
 ```

-I open Developer Tools and add manually add the cookie to the site cookies.
+I opened Developer Tools and manually added the cookie to the site cookies.

 ![](images/Pasted%20image%2020250716192641.png)

 ### 💰 Post Exploitation

 Refreshing the page shows that Cypher queries can now be run on the website.
-Selecting the `Selct All` query shows the query and the results in JSON and graph format.
+Selecting the `Select All` query shows the query and the results in JSON and graph format.

 ![](images/Pasted%20image%2020250716192806.png)